How to fight addiction to social media

 What is for sure is that, according to many experts, the use of social media — and that includes instant messaging services — can lead to serious addictions and their associated consequences: anxiety, depression, irritability, isolation, distancing oneself from the real world and from family relationships, loss of control, etc. But what do we really mean by addiction?

 An addiction is a dependence on substances or activities that are harmful to health or psychological equilibrium.
-These activities include, for example, playing video games — already classed as an illness by the World Health Organisation (WHO) — an obsession with work, on and off-line gaming, and, for many also, the excessive use of social media which in fact now have nearly 5 billion active users throughout the world.
-Nevertheless, despite these overblown figures, experts believe that only a small percentage of those nearly 3 billion exhibit a real dependence on social media.
+These activities include, for example, playing video games — already classed as an illness by the World Health Organisation (WHO) — an obsession with work, on and off-line gaming, and, for many also, the excessive use of social media which in fact now have five billion active users in the world (62.3% of the world's population) spend on average 2 hours and 23 minutes a day using social media; while spending almost 7 hours on the Internet, and using at least 6.7 social networking platforms a month.
+Nevertheless, despite these overblown figures, experts believe that only a small percentage of those 5 billion exhibit a real dependence on social media.

 The most heavily-used social media in the world.